 In June 2016, the FASB released ASU 2016-13, "Financial Instruments - Credit Losses."
-The amendment revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, which will result in more timely recognition of losses on financial instruments, including but not limited to available-for-sale debt securities and accounts receivable.
-The Company is required to adopt this standard starting in the first quarter of fiscal year 2021 using a modified-retrospective approach.
+The amendment revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, which will result in more timely recognition of losses on financial instruments, including but not limited to, available for sale debt securities and accounts receivable.
+The FASB issued a subsequent amendment to the initial guidance in November 2019 within ASU 2019-11.
+The Company is required to adopt these amendments starting in the first quarter of fiscal year 2021 using a modified-retrospective approach.
 Early adoption is permitted.
-The Company is currently in the process of evaluating the impact of adoption on its Consolidated Financial Statements.
+The Company does not expect the adoption of this standard to have a material impact on its Consolidated Financial Statements.

 In November 2018, the FASB issued ASU 2018-18, "Collaborative Arrangements (Topic 808)."
 The amendment clarifies that certain transactions between participants in a collaborative arrangement should be accounted for under Topic 606 when the counterparty is a customer for a good or service that is a distinct unit of account.
 The amendment also precludes entities from presenting consideration from transactions with a collaborator that is not a customer together with revenue recognized from contracts with customers.
 The Company is required to adopt this standard starting in the first quarter of fiscal year 2021.
 The standard should be applied retrospectively to the period when the Company initially adopted ASC 606.
-The Company is currently evaluating the impact of adoptions on its Consolidated Financial Statements.
+The Company does not expect the adoption of this standard to have a material impact on its Consolidated Financial Statements.

-In April 2019, the FASB issued ASU 2019-04, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments", that clarifies and improves areas of guidance related to the recently issued standards on credit losses (ASU 2016-13), hedging (ASU 2017-12), and recognition and measurement of financial instruments (ASU 2016-01).
+In April 2019, the FASB issued ASU 2019-04,"Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments", that clarifies and improves areas of guidance related to the recently issued standards on credit losses (ASU 2016-13), hedging (ASU 2017-12), and recognition and measurement of financial instruments (ASU 2016-01).
 The amendments generally have the same effective dates as their related standards.
-If already adopted, the amendments of ASU 2016-01 and ASU 2016-13 are effective for fiscal years beginning after December 15, 2019 and the amendments of ASU 2017-12 are effective as of the beginning of the Company's next annual reporting period.
-As discussed above, the Company adopted ASU 2016-01 in the first quarter of fiscal year 2019 and does not expect the amendments of ASU 2019-04 will have a material impact on the its consolidated financial statements.
-The Company continues to evaluate the impact of ASU 2016-13 and will consider the amendments of ASU 2019-04 as part of that process.
+If already adopted, the amendments of ASU 2016-01 and ASU 2016-13 are effective starting in the first quarter of fiscal year 2021.
+The Company does not expect adoption of this standard to have a material impact on its Consolidated Financial Statements.